 Store some blotting papers in your purse, at your desk and in your car to help address unwanted oil in a pinch.
 These papers help temporarily absorb oil and mattify skin without ruining your makeup.

 Exfoliation is a key skin-care step that involves sloughing away dead skin cells from the surface of skin.
-It helps your complexion not only appear less dull, but also feel smoother to the touch.
+It helps your complexion appear less dull and also feel smoother to the touch.
 As for how often you should exfoliate, there’s no universal frequency because exfoliation largely depends on your skin’s tolerance levels.
 No matter your skin type, you’ll want to avoid over-exfoliating as it can irritate your face.
-When in doubt, tread lightly and start by trying it once a week and slowly build up to two-to-three times per week, as tolerated.
+When in doubt, tread lightly and start by trying it once a week and slowly building up to two-to-three times per week, as tolerated.
 One of our favorite scrubs for combination skin is the Garnier SkinActive Blackhead Eliminating Scrub With Charcoal.

 Tip #4: Multi-Mask to Target Different Facial Areas

 One of the perks of having combination skin is being able to multi-mask.
-Multi-masking uses a targeted approach by allowing you to customize the formula of mask you use on different areas of your face.
-For instance, it may be best to apply an oil-absorbing clay mask to your T-zone, like the Kiehl’s Rare Earth Deep Pore Cleansing Mask, and a hydrating face mask onto your cheeks, like the Kiehl’s Avocado Nourishing Hydration Mask.
+Multi-masking uses a targeted approach by allowing you to customize the mask you use on different areas of your face.
+For instance, it may be best to apply an oil-absorbing clay mask like the Kiehl’s Rare Earth Deep Pore Cleansing Mask to your T-zone and a hydrating face mask, like the Kiehl’s Avocado Nourishing Hydration Mask, onto your cheeks.

 Tip #5: Don’t Touch Your Face